-Intermittent fasting by itself is one of the most powerful natural testosterone boosting methods available even if you didn't lose a single pound from it.
+Intermittent fasting by itself would be one of the most powerful natural testosterone boosting methods available even if you didn’t lose a single pound from it.

 If you’re not familiar with what intermittent fasting (IF) is, it is a method eating that is centered around two blocks of time.
 One block of time is called the fed state, whereby you consume any and all calories for the day.
 The other block of time is called the fasted state, and in this block, you consume no calories and remain in a fasted state.

 One of the most popular IF methods is the 16:8.
 You fast for 16 hours and consume all your calories in the remaining 8 hours.
 Imagine finishing dinner at 7 p.m. and going into your fasted state for the next 16 hours.
 With this method, you would not consume any calories until the next day starting at 11 a.m., and then you would be able to consume any and all calories for the next 8 hours (taking you to 7 p.m.).
 The idea is that you would do this method of eating every day.